New ZealandYear elected

 Don Cowan was educated (BSc, MSc, PhD) at the University of Waikato (New Zealand) and completed a 4-year period of postdoctoral research under the supervision of Professor Roy Daniel before moving to a Lectureship at University College London (UK) in 1985.
-In 2001 he was appointed to the Chair of Microbiology and as Head of the Department of Biotechnology at the University of the Western Cape (RSA), where he established the Institute for Microbial Ecology and Metagenomics.
+After 16 years in London he was appointed to the Chair of Microbiology and Head of the Department of Biotechnology at the University of the Western Cape (RSA), where he established the Institute for Microbial Ecology and Metagenomics.
 In 2012 he moved to the University of Pretoria where he is a Professor in the Department of Biochemistry, Genetics and Microbiology, and is currently the Director of both the Genomics Research Institute and the Centre for Microbial Ecology and Genomics.

-In the course of his career, Don has trained and graduated 38 PhD students and 52 MSc students.
+In the course of his career, Don has trained and graduated 50 PhD students and 52 MSc students.
 As Director of the Centre for Microbial Ecology and Genomics, he currently supervises a research team of 1 research fellow, 2 postdoctoral researchers and 5 PhDs.